The rules for working out your contribution are laid down by law.

 If you experience difficulty in paying your bills you should contact the Financial Assessment and Charging Team immediately to discuss your options.
 (Contact details at the bottom of this page).

 There may be occasions where your income stops temporarily and you have insufficient funds to meet the cost of your care or you become physically unable to pay your invoices.

 We will be able to work with you to ensure that the debt does not increase and to avoid any unnecessary stress and cost of court action.

-When you go into a Care Home you can continue to give some of your capital away, for example, as gifts to grandchildren.
+You can continue to give some of your capital away, for example as gifts to grandchildren, once you go into a care home.
 As long as this is what you have always done and the amounts are reasonable.

 If you cannot pay the fees, we will claim the money from the person or people who you gave the money or asset to.